Karl-maker/Syncviz/README.md

-# Syncviz RESTful API Instructions
+# Project Connect RESTful API Instructions

 #### Fill in all .env variables.